 - British fleece wool and cotton in the top layer of the Artisan Luxury will give a really soft feel to the mattress.

-Our small friendly team can advise you of how the upholstery layer will feel for you given your height and bodyweight.
-This is where the choice of the overall firmness lies.
 Yes, the support unit plays a part, but this is really set by your weight, whereas the upholstery can give you the option of either a softer or firmer feel in the top layer, the layer you’re immediately lying on.

 Each of our product descriptions in the shop gives an idea of how the mattress will feel for your bodyweight.
 At present, we believe we are the only retailer to do this.
 Below is an example for the Origins 1500 mattress and what the perceived firmness will feel like.

 |Your bodyweight||This will feel|

 |10-12 Stone / 63-76kg||Medium|

 |18 Stone / 114kg Plus||Please call for advice|